aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-wordart/add-word-art-text-with-built-in-styles/_index.md

 You can add Word Art Text with Built-in Styles using Aspose.Cells for Node.js via C++.
 Please use [ShapeCollection.addWordArt()](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addWordArt-presetwordartstyle-string-number-number-number-number-number-number-) method for this purpose.

 ## **Add Word Art Text with Built-in Styles**
-The following sample code adds Word Art texts with different Built-in Styles.
-Please check the [output excel file](5115470.xlsx) generated with this code.
-This is how the [output excel file](5115470.xlsx) looks in Microsoft Excel.
+The following sample code adds Word Art text with different built‑in styles.
+Please check the output Excel file ([5115470.xlsx](5115470.xlsx)) generated with this code.
+This is how the output Excel file looks in Microsoft Excel.

 ![todo:image_alt_text](add-word-art-text-with-built-in-styles_1.png)